-5.3 Discussion
+5.2 Discussion

-The previous section highlights the complementarity between the different repression instruments.
-The optimal combination depends on the elasticities of the functions $c(R_1)$, $\delta(R_2)$ and $q(R_3)$.
-Although we do not have precise estimates of these elasticities, it seems unlikely that the combination currently adopted by the US and most EU countries is optimal.
+The optimal combination of the different repression instruments depends on the elasticities of the functions $c(R_1)$, $\delta(R_2)$ and $q(R_3)$.
+Although we do not have precise estimates of them, it seems unlikely that the current policy adopted by the US and most EU countries is optimal.
 There are huge discrepancies between the amounts invested in border control versus employer's sanctions.
-For example, in 2008 in France, only 1706 labour inspectors were employed for more than 3.8 million firms.34 Among those firms, only 1.6 million, the largest ones, were eligible for a control although many illegal migrants work in small construction firms and in restaurants.35 At the same time France has spent hundreds of millions of euros on repression measures such as dismanteling illegal immigrants' camps, police enforcement at the borders and deportation measures.
-Similarly in the US, there is very little enforcement against illegal immigration at worksites (Hanson, 2007).
-Between 1999 and 2003, the number of man hours US immigration agents devoted to worksite inspections declined from 480,000 to 180,000 hours and few US employers who hire illegal immigrants are detected or prosecuted.36 But considerable amounts have been increasingly invested in the controls of the US borders.37 The number of man hours spent policing the US-Mexico border increased by 2.9 times between 1990 and 2005 and the Border Patrol, which was increased from 9,000 agents in 2001 to 20,000 in 2009, costs less difficult to fight against smugglers when their initial profit is low, which decreases with the level of competition.
+For example, in 2008 in France, only 1706 labour inspectors were employed for more than 3.8 million firms.35 Among those firms, only 1.6 million, the largest ones, were eligible for a control although many illegal migrants work in small construction firms and in restaurants.36 central value of q of the neighbourhood considered.
+Similar remarks hold for $\Delta \delta$, displayed in Row 6 of the Table, which gets closer to zero as q increases.

-34See the report "L'inspection du travail en France en 2008", Ministère du travail, des relations sociales, de la famille, de la solidarité et de la ville, Direction générale du travail Service de l'animation territoriale de la politique du travail et de l'action de l'inspection du travail.
+35See the report "L'inspection du travail en France en 2008", Ministère du travail, des relations sociales, de la famille, de la solidarité et de la ville, Direction générale du travail Service de l'animation territoriale de la politique du travail et de l'action de l'inspection du travail.

-$^{^{35}}$ With only 22590 controls to check for illegal workers, an eligible firm is inspected on average once every 70 years, or alternatively faces a 1.42% probability of being inspected each year and smaller firms face a 0 probability of inspection.
+36With only 22590 controls to check for illegal workers, an eligible firm is inspected on average once every 70 years, or alternatively faces a 1.42% probability of being inspected